symoon11/guided-stream-of-search/README.md

 > [!NOTE]
 > Please do not modify the package versions.
 Any changes may cause numerical instability as discussed in [this article](https://huggingface.co/blog/putting_rl_back_in_rlhf_with_rloo).

-## Computational resources

-- Training: 4 x NVIDIA A100 80GB
-- Inference: 1 x NVIDIA RTX 3090

-## Prerequisite

-The base directory is set to `/home/{user}/guided-stream-of-search`.
-All data, checkpoints, and other files will be stored under this base directory.
-Please update this path as needed before running the script.

 ## Data generation